ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

   a cryptographic identifier unique to each device.
 Effectively this means that the TPM must be so provisioned during the manufacturing cycle.

-* Software Inventory - A key goal is to identify the software release installed on the attesting device, and to provide evidence that the software stored within hasn't been altered
+* Software Inventory - A key goal is to identify the software release(s) installed on the attesting device, and to provide evidence that the software stored within hasn't been altered

 * Verifiability - Verification of software and configuration of the device shows that the software that was authorized for installation by the administrator has actually been launched.

-In addition, RIV is designed to operate in a centralized environment, such as with a central authority that manages and configures a number of network devices, or 'peer-to-peer', where network devices independently verify one another to establish a trust relationship.
+In addition, RIV is designed to operate either in a centralized environment, such as with a central authority that manages and configures a number of network devices, or 'peer-to-peer', where network devices independently verify one another to establish a trust relationship.
 (See {{peer-to-peer}} below, and also {{I-D.voit-rats-trusted-path-routing}})

 ## Description of Remote Integrity Verification (RIV)